millie-empire/empirescraper/README.md

 ## Empire Scraper 0.0.1

-The Empire Scraper will scrape the homepage of empire.ca and output a list of external sites.
+The Empire Scraper will scrape all inputted empire webpages and output a list of external sites.

 **Getting Started**

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

->To install Scrapy, open up terminal and type the command:
+>Clone the repository from GitHub.
+Open up terminal and navigate to where you saved the repository.
+Then types the command:
 >
 >```
->pip install scrapy
+>pip install -r requirements.txt
 >```
 >
 >If you run into any issues, refer to the document below for alternative installation commands: